Off the west coast of Southern Thailand, located in the glistening waters of the Andaman Sea, are the beautiful Similan Islands.

-Similan Island Liveaboards leave both Phuket and Khao Lak regularly, the most popular trips being 4 days long which visit both the Similan and Surin Islands.
+Similan Island Liveaboards leave both Phuket and Khao Lak regularly.
+Four-day trips that visit both the Similan and Surin Islands are the most popular.

-We highly recommend liveaboard diving if you want to get the most out of your diving experience as these tours take you to all the main dive sites and offer a mixture of dives ranging in difficulty as well as night dives!
+We highly recommend liveaboard diving if you want to get the most out of your diving experience.
+These tours take you to all the main dive sites and offer a mixture of dives ranging in difficulty as well as night dives!

 If you’re looking for the best liveaboard for you and your budget, check out our article which outlines a range of options.
-Click the button below to get information on our top liveaboard boat picks which you can sort by price range and trip itinerary.
+Click the button below to get information on our top Similan Islands liveaboard boat picks which you can sort by price range and type of trip.

 Scuba Diving Video in the Similan Islands